razie/gremlins/Gremlins.markdown

 ===========================

-I noticed there's at least another project on github called "Gremlin" and interestingly, it deals with graphs as well...it is probable that we both have the same vivid imagination :)
+I noticed there's at least another project on github called "Gremlin" and interestingly, it deals with graphs and programming as well...it is probable that we both have the same vivid imagination :)

-I've always thought of this distributed workflow as a bunch of gremlins, chewing different problems up all over the place and I don't want to change it just because of a name, so, as hard as it may turn out to be, I'll keep this name, invoking the power of visualization.
+I've always thought of this distributed workflow as a bunch of gremlins, replicatinv themselves and chewing different problems up all over the place and I don't want to change it just because of a name, so, as hard as it may turn out to be, I'll keep this name, invoking the power of visualization.